-- Apple's mobility index became too high compared to the level of economic statistics.
-Google's mobility index was taken as a main GDP tracker this month instead.
-On the top charts, Google's mobility index shows that recovering pace slowed down since mid June both for top 30 countries on the left chart and Japan on the right chart. - For Japan, number of daily new infection cases jumped over 600 to the previous peak level, which would undermine people's activities.
-However, number of fatalities is normally zero per day yet.
+- Apple based GDP tracker for Japan remains too high compared to the level of economic statistics.
+Google's mobility index was taken as a main GDP tracker again this month.
+On the top charts, Google's mobility index shows that recovering pace slowed down since mid June both for top 30 countries on the left chart and Japan on the right chart. - For Japan, number of daily new infection cases jumped well exceeding previous peak level in April.
+Number of fatalities is still low, however, number of patients in serious condition is gradually rising.